GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - **Save Integration**: Notes and comments saved with calculation data
 - **Dashboard Indicators**: Show badges when calculations have notes/comments

+## NEW: Shared Calculation Page Requirements

+### Shared Page Display Rules
+- **No Edit Capabilities**: All notes and comments are readonly on shared pages
+- **Visual Distinction**: Readonly styling to clearly indicate view-only mode
+- **No Navigation Elements**: Remove "Create Your Own" buttons and links
+- **Clean Presentation**: Focus entirely on calculation results and content
+- **Comments Visibility**: Show shareable comments if added by premium user
+- **Notes Privacy**: Private notes are NEVER shown on shared pages

+### Readonly Notes/Comments Styling
+- **Notes Sections**: Display with muted amber background and "View Only" indicator
+- **Comments Section**: Display with muted blue background and "View Only" indicator
+- **No Edit Controls**: Remove all edit buttons, save buttons, and form controls
+- **Lock Icons**: Use lock or eye icons to indicate readonly state
+- **Professional Layout**: Maintain visual hierarchy while clearly showing readonly state

+### Removed Elements on Shared Pages
+- **Top Navigation**: No "Create Your Own" button in header area
+- **Bottom CTA**: Remove entire "Create Your Own Calculation" section at bottom
+- **Edit Controls**: No edit buttons or form controls for notes/comments
+- **Action Buttons**: No save, share, or edit buttons (except for marketing content hide/show)

 ## NEW: Navigation System Updates

 ### Home Page Behavior